 Here we're going to look in detail at 4 disadvantages of using spreadsheets to manage product information.

 1. Can't store images

-A huge disadvantage for spreadsheets is the inability to store and view images for an item alongside its information.
+A huge disadvantage of spreadsheets is the inability to store and view images of an item alongside its information.
 In the eCommerce world of today, photos are every bit as important as the information itself.
 Maybe even more so.
 Humans are a very visual species.
 Studies show that people remember 80% of what they see, but only 20% of what they read.

-What makes life much easier for data managers is being able to see the data and images all together.
+What makes life much easier for data managers is being able to see the data and images altogether.
 It's quick and easy to spot any mistakes or missing images.
 This is one of the core reasons PIM is much more effective for managing product information.

-We're all human, when managing huge lists of products, errors will naturally occur.
+We're all human, and when managing huge lists of products, errors will naturally occur.
 With spreadsheets containing thousands of products, spotting them becomes almost impossible.
-This is a significant weakness because wrong data could be sat on a eCommerce page or website for months.
-It might only get spotted by a potential customer and at that point it's too late.
+This is a significant weakness because wrong data could be sat on an eCommerce page or website for months.
+It might only get spotted by a potential customer and at that point, it's too late.

 PIM systems have lots of tools designed to cut out errors.
 For example, they will only let you put a number in the price column.
 Or they ensure metric columns are always the same unit of measurement for a product range.
 Little things like that result in a dramatic increase in the quality of the product information, which boosts sales.

 3. Isn't accessible to the rest of the company

 When staff are working on an individual spreadsheet, it isn't easy for other employees to access the product information.
 Even when they access the sheet, they can't be sure they are looking at the most recent version of the data.
 This is further amplified in bigger companies, where several departments need access to the same data.